How do you build the ultimate camp kitchen? We compiled a checklist to prepare you for your camping trip with the essentials.

 - Pot Grabber or Oven Mitt - Don't forget to bring a pot grabber that works with your pots and pans, or at least have an oven mitt in the bin - you don't want to burn your paws.

 - A Tea Kettle - Have a separate water kettle for boiling water, instead of planning to use your pot.
-Often times we find that pots can be left overnight without being cleaned and may not get rinsed until the morning.
+Often, pots can be left overnight without being cleaned and may not get rinsed until morning.
 This can pose a huge problem if you are a 'first-thing-in-the-morning' coffee drinker; some can't be bothered to wash dishes to boil water before having their morning coffee.
 If you own an MSR Reactor or a Jetboil Flash, these are great to keep in the car camping kit and use strictly for boiling water with all those half-empty fuel cells that you used on your last backpacking trip (and can't trust to take into the woods again).

 - Spatula